 HELEN COHN NEEDHAM is a nationally known elder law and special needs attorney.
 She is one of the first practitioners of elder law in the United States, beginning her work in this field in 1984.
 In 1987, she became active in the newly formed National Academy of Elder Law Attorneys (NAELA).
 As part of its leadership, she played a principal role in the development and definition of the new specialty.
 She also led the effort to develop a national program to identify, test and certify attorneys as specialists in elder law.
 That program was accredited by the American Bar Association.
 In 1995, she became one of the first sixty-eight attorneys nationwide to be certified.
 She was re-certified in 2000, 2005 and 2010.
-Helen retired at the end of 2015 and is now serving as Of Counsel to the firm.
+Helen retired in 2017.

 In 1994, Helen received the first NAELA President’s Recognition Award for her consistent outstanding contributions.
 In 1995, she was elected a NAELA Fellow, recognized by her peers as an “exceptional lawyer and leader.”

 Helen was named a Virginia Super Lawyer in 2007, 2008, 2009, 2012 & 2013.
 This recognition is given to only 5% of the attorneys in Virginia.
 She is AV rated by Martindale-Hubbell, and is an accredited attorney for the preparation, presentation and prosecution of claims for Veteran’s Benefits before the Department of Veterans Affairs (VA) and is a qualified Guardian Ad litem (GAL) for incapacitated persons for the Commonwealth of Virginia.